Denver Homes Online

 ● Mortgage lender agrees to accept the $175,000 as full payoff of the mortgage.

-● Homeowner owes no further mortgage debt and avoids foreclosure.
+● Homeowner owes no additional mortgage debt and avoids foreclosure.

 • The home requires too many costly repairs to sell, and the market won't support a sufficient price.